There Are Such Things

-"There Are Such Things" is a popular song by Stanley Adams, Abel Baer, and George W. Meyer, published in 1942.
+"There Are Such Things" is a popular song composed by Stanley Adams, Abel Baer, and George W. Meyer, published in 1942.

-The first and most popular version of the song was performed by Tommy Dorsey's orchestra with vocals by Frank Sinatra and The Pied Pipers, which reached No. 1 on the US best-selling records chart in 1942.
+The first and most popular version was performed by Tommy Dorsey's orchestra with vocals by Frank Sinatra and The Pied Pipers, which reached No. 1 on the US best-selling records chart in 1942.
 This version hit No. 2 on the Harlem Hit Parade chart.
 There have been many other versions recorded since.